-There are several reasons why you might have dry feet.
-For the most part, it can be attributed to things such as the shoes you wear, bathing with extremely hot water, living within an environment with low humidity, and even aging.
-Although having dry feet in many cases is not a serious issue, it can be very embarrassing.
-In the most extreme cases, however, it could lead to extreme discomfort and even other forms of skin diseases.
+There are several reasons why you may have dry feet.
+For the most part, it can be attributed to shoes you wear, bathing in extremely hot water, living within an environment with low humidity, and even aging.
+Although having dry feet, in many cases is not a serious issue, it can be very embarrassing.
+In the most extreme cases, however, it could lead to discomfort and even other forms of skin diseases.

 How can you easily get rid of dry feet?